analyticgeorgy/EcommerceAnalytics/scripts/star_schema.md

 3.DimProduct
 -This comes from the source table olist_products_dataset.
 It is our most important dimension in this project.
 -This is where we'll finally resolve the 9,999 orphan product IDs we discovered.
+The correct warehouse solution is : Unknown Product Member -We will deliberately create one special product record having the following entries : product_key = 0 product_id = 'UNKNOWN' product_category_name_english = 'Unknown'
+-Then every order item/sale record whose product_id doesn't exist in the product dimension will point to : product_key = 0 -This is much better than creating 9,999 fake products.
+We are basically saying, "We know a sale record occurred, but the source system did not provide enough information for us to identify the product."